 In 2013, the community undertook a project to clear 16 acres of forest, which opened up a wide and sunny southern exposure and a view from the summit to the pond.
 The logging was accomplished with a grant from the state of Massachusetts.
 It will restore biodiversity to the mountainside, to replace the scrub forest that had gradually overtaken abandoned farmland.
 In 2015, the community cleared debris from the logging operation and cut a path up the newly cleared hillside, so that walkers can hike directly from the pond to the summit, away from cars on the new road.

 Not far below the summit is the Victorious Stupa.
-The impulse to build the Stupa was a response to the cancer diagnosis Rinpoche received.
 The community worked on the project over five summers in the mid-1990s, dedicating the work and the Stupa itself to Rinpoche’s health and longevity.
 It is built of concrete, brick, and stone.
 Its central axis, the Sog Shing “life stick” was cut from a straight cedar tree on the land.
 The Sun and Moon are cast bronze, gold plated.
 The Stupa is a representation of the body, speech, and mind of the Buddhist path, and a receptacle for offerings.
 Among the offerings in this Stupa are small tokens from nature from all the places on earth where Rinpoche had taught up until that time.